Saint John River (Bay of Fundy): European colonization

-When the Europeans arrived into Wolastokuk, the homeland of the Maliseet Nation and Saint John River basin, they found the locals hunting, gathering, and farming near the banks of the river.
+When the Europeans arrived into Wolastokuk, the homeland of the Wolastoqiyik and Saint John River basin, they found the locals hunting, gathering, and farming near the banks of the river.
 Rivalry between English and French fur traders pre-dated colonization of North America.
 Ouigoudi was defensively fortified as Fort La Tour and Aukpaque became known as Sainte-Anne des Pays-Bas when Acadian colonists settled the lower river valley.
 The First Nations regarded the fur traders more favorably than later settlers who started taking their land and preventing its historic use for subsistence.
 European colonists may have used fields and town sites prepared by the natives.
 Colonization pressure was less severe along the Saint John River where the cold water eddy of the Gulf of Maine kept the growing season shorter than Massachusetts and the Nova Scotia peninsula nearer the warm Gulf Stream.
 The earliest Acadians were descendants of the French sailors and shipwrights whose focus on fishing, trading, and boat repair rather than agriculture minimized land use conflicts.
 These Acadians maintained favorable relationships with the First Nations while King Philip's War encouraged the Wolastoqiyik to join the Wabanaki Confederacy in military action against New England.
 French colonists populated the lower river valley as part of Acadia, with Fort Nashwaak in present-day Fredericton, Fort Boishebert at the confluence of the Saint John and Nerepsis rivers.
 In the French seigneurial system lands were arranged in long, narrow strips, called seigneuries, along the banks of the river.
 However, this was not practical given the seasonal flooding, and the Acadians moved to higher ground.
 The Wolastoqiyik became steadfast allies of the Acadians through the subsequent French and Indian Wars; and their Saint John River valley became the last holdout of Acadian refusal to declare allegiance to the British monarchy.
 As the longest river between the Chesapeake Bay and the Gulf of Saint Lawrence, the Saint John offered one of the best transportation corridors for First Nations refugees to retreat from the English colonization of North America's Atlantic coast.
 About a thousand Wolastoqiyik sheltered a hundred Acadian families retreating up the Saint John to avoid the Acadian Expulsion as the St. John River Campaign killed livestock and burned Acadian settlements as far upstream as Sainte-Anne des Pays-Bas.